pars-linux/uludag/doc/tr/introduction-to-translation.rst

  2. Login

   At the bottom of the page, select Sign in to visit the Sign in page.
-Authenticate with your Fedora Account System user name and password.
+Authenticate with your Transifex user name and password.

  3. Submit